 In fact, surfing is so popular here that the area even has 4 surf life saving clubs spread out across its beaches.
-The clubs in question are the Coolangatta Surf Life saving Club on Coolangatta Beach, the Kirra Surf Life Saving Club on Kirra Beach, the Rainbow Bay Surf Life Saving Club on Rainbow Bay, and the Tweed Heads Coolangatta Surf Life Saving Club on Greenmount beach.
+The clubs in question are the Coolangatta Surf Life saving Club, the Kirra Surf Life Saving Club, the Rainbow Bay Surf Life Saving Club, and the Tweed Heads Coolangatta Surf Life Saving Club.

 In addition, you will also find a number of tournaments taking place here.
 These include The Coolangatta Gold surf life saving tournament, as well as the Quicksilver Pro Gold Coast and the Roxy Pro Gold Coast surfing tournaments.